 In a further clinical trial, approximately 30% of the 27 children aged below 4 years who received treatment with sapropterin dihydrochloride (10 or 20 mg/kg/day) experienced adverse reactions.
 The most commonly reported adverse reactions are "amino acid level decreased" (hypophenylalaninaemia), vomiting and rhinitis.

 Tabulated list of adverse reactions

-In the pivotal clinical trials for Kuvan, the following adverse reactions have been identified.
+In the pivotal clinical trials and in the post-marketing experience for Kuvan, the following adverse reactions have been identified.

 The following definitions apply to the frequency terminology used hereafter: